Make spaces appear larger with floor to ceiling glass doors

 Frosting these floor-to-ceiling glass doors and frameless partitions creates privacy for those using the rooms for conference meetings or small group discussions while still allowing natural light to flow through the upper area.
 It also creates visual interest and adds to the overall design of the space.

 The Cloud™ Assisted Close Sliding Door is one of Avanti’s premier interior sliding doors that uses cutting-edge technology to achieve their patented comfort stop and exact trigger engineering.
-With a light touch, these doors slide smoothly into place, reducing the excess noise that comes with doors slamming closed throughout the day.
+With a light touch, these doors slide smoothly into place (floor to ceiling sliding doors), reducing the excess noise that comes with doors slamming closed throughout the day.

 7. Integrate a custom design